-C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies:
+equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check

-Yes N 7

-Open admission policy as described above for all students Open admission policy as described above for most students, bu t selective admission for out-of-state students selective admission to some programs other (explain)

-C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work XXXIXIXX

-Work experience $\boxtimes$ Level of applicant's interest
+Level of applicant's interest ]

 SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? $\square$ Yes $\square$ No
+A. Does your institution make use of S degree-seeking applicants? ✓ Ye r SAT Subject Te st scores in adm nission decisions f or first-time, first :-year,

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+If yes, place check marks in the approp Fall 2013. riate boxes l below to reflect ye our institution's policies for use ir admission for

-ADMISSION

-Require Recommend Require for Consider If Not Used
+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-Some Submitted

-SAT or ACT $\boxtimes$

-ACT only

-SAT only

-SAT and SAT Subject Tests or $\boxtimes$
+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT

-ACT

-SAT Subject Tests $\boxtimes$
+SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with Writing component requiredACT with Writing component recommended.

-ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+Fall 2013, please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component record ACT with or without Writing component requirements.
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
+ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+SAT essa y ACT essa y

 For admission

 For placement

 For advising

-In place of an application essay
+In place of an application ess

-As a validity check on the application essay

-No college policy as of now
+As a validity check on the ap No college policy as of now plication ess say $\square$

-Not using essay component
+Not using essay component +

-D. In addition, does your institution use applicants' test scores for academic advising? \\\\ yes \\\\ no
+D. In addition, does your institution use applicants' test scores for academic advising?

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission: 07/15 Latest date by which SAT Subject Test scores must be received for fall-term admission: 07/15 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT/ACT score not required if GPA is 3.0 or above. - G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT $\boxtimes$ ACT

-SAT Subject Tests
+G. Please indicate which tests your in nstitution use es for placement (e.g., state tests ): SAT ACT SAT Subject Tests

 AP

 CLEP

 Institutional Exam

 State Exam (specify):